tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 ## Usage

-Using an IME usually means typing what you want, then pressing Space to convert it.
+Using an IME usually means typing what you want, then pressing <kbd>Space</kbd> to convert it.
 Every IME wants you to suffer, so usage differs slightly between them.
-Don't expect keyboard shortcuts to be the same across IMEs.
+Don't expect the same keyboard shortcuts across IMEs.
 Some shortcuts may be missing entirely.

 To enable Japanese input in Fcitx, press <kbd>Super</kbd>+<kbd>Space</kbd> and select it (Kana-kanji, Mozc, etc.).
-Alternatively,
-click the Fcitx icon in the taskbar and choose a Japanese input method.
+Or click the Fcitx icon in the taskbar and choose a Japanese input method.

 The Kana-kanji keyboard layout has multiple input modes: `あ ア ｱ A Ａ`.